PaloAltoNetworks/panos.pan.dev/docs/expedition/expedition_export.md

 ---
 ## Export Vendor Configuration

-Please refer individual vendor sections for instructions on how to export the configuration.
+Please refer to the individual vendor sections for instructions on how to export the configuration.
+For quick vendor navigation, use the table of contents to the right

 ## Fortinet